 At the time, GM Uzbekistan’s head of strategic planning Rustam Kodirov said he expected the vehicles to launch in the country “in December, or at the beginning of next year.”

 GM Uzbekistan markets cars under both the Chevrolet and Ravon brands.
 These include the Chevrolet Tracker, Malibu, Labo and Damas along with the Ravon Matiz, Cobalt, Lacetti, Spark, and Nexia.
-The company used to formerly sell cars under the Chevy brand only, until it launched the Ravon budget brand in 2015.
+The company formerly sold cars under the Chevy brand only before launching the Ravon budget brand in 2015.
 Ravon cars are also exported from Uzbekistan to Russia.

 The GM subsidiary operates three production sites: a main site in Asaka and two secondary sites in Tashkent and Pitnak.
 It employed 5,000 people as of a 2010 census and has an annual production rate of around 130,000 vehicles per year.